Granola-Team/mina-on-chain-voting/README.md

 > **IMPORTANT:** When running this way, the database URL in the `.env` file has to point to `localhost`.</br>
 See [`.env.example`](./.env.example) for more information on the `DATABASE_URL` env var.

 - Mount the database and server in Docker.
+The db and backend should be up and running now.

   ```sh
   pnpm docker:server-db